spinalcordtoolbox/PAM50-normalized-metrics/README.md

 The repository is part of [SCT](https://github.com/spinalcordtoolbox/spinalcordtoolbox/) and is downloaded automatically during SCT installation.

-CSV files from this repository are utilized within the following SCT functions:
+CSV files from this repository are used by the following SCT functions:

 - `sct_process_segmentation -normalize-PAM50 1`, example: